duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

         # Wait for the automatic gain control
         # of the camera to settle, before we stop it
         rospy.sleep(2.0)
+        rospy.set_param('/%s/camera_node/exposure_mode'%
-        rospy.set_param('/%s/camera_node/exposure_mode'%self.veh_name, 'off')
+                        self.veh_name, 'off')

         self.log("Initialized")

     def speedToCmd(self, speed_l, speed_r):
         """Applies the robot-specific gain and trim to the output velocities

         Applies the motor constant k to convert the deisred wheel speeds to wheel commands.
 Additionally, applies the gain and trim from the robot-specific kinematics configuration.

         Args:
             speed_l (:obj:`float`): Desired speed for the left wheel (e.g between 0 and 1)
             speed_r (:obj:`float`): Desired speed for the right wheel (e.g between 0 and 1)

         Returns:
             The respective left and right wheel commands that need to be packed in a `WheelsCmdStamped` message

         """